 Members of staff should, where possible, use new technology to enhance the delivery of their Curriculum.
-Staff are required to use either Worthgate VLE (Canvas) or Microsoft Teams as an interface with students: a repository for lesson presentations, resources, lesson and/or homework assignments.
+Staff are required to use Microsoft Teams as an interface with students: a repository for lesson presentations, resources, lesson and/or homework assignments.
 It is also to be used for students to submit work for teachers to monitor and provide feedback.

-Use of laptops, mobile phones and other similar electronic devices in class, should be monitored to ensure they are used effectively and appropriately by students.
+Use of laptops and other similar electronic devices in class, should be monitored to ensure they are used effectively and appropriately by students.